Is it currently okay to burn?

 Land-clearing burning is prohibited in Pierce County since July, 2008.
 Alternatively, the Hidden Valley Transfer Station located on Meridian just south of 176th currently accepts yard waste free.

 Residential outdoor burning in the designated burn areas of Graham will remain legal for the foreseeable future.
 This type of burning is done by residents who have sufficient clear property to burn legally.
 Residential burn permits are issued at no charge by Graham Fire & Rescue.
-This burn permits are valid for 365 days, or one (1) year, from the date of issuance.
-Residents can burn natural vegetation that comes from their property, such as branches, leaves, clippings, etc. The burn pile may not be larger than four (4) feet in diameter and must have a minimum of thirty (30) feet of clearance from all other combustibles, including but not limited to: structures, fences, decks, etc. Residents are also responsible for directly attending the fire while flames are visible.
+These burn permits are valid for 365 days, or one (1) year, from the date of issuance.
+Residents can burn natural vegetation that comes from their property, such as branches, leaves, clippings, etc. The burn pile may not be larger than four (4) feet in diameter and must have a minimum of fifty (50) feet of clearance from all other combustibles, including but not limited to: structures, fences, decks, etc. Residents are also responsible for directly attending the fire while flames are visible.
 Violations of these rules are subject to fines from the Puget Sound Clean Air Agency.

 On December 12, 2011, Graham Fire & Rescue updated Resolution #786 to provide definitions for both residential and recreational burns.
 The definitions as provided in Resolution #786 are listed below, and can be viewed by clicking on the respective type of burning.

 Residential Fires: shall be lawful within the Designated Burning Areas, provided the District has first issued and documented a written permit for this type of burning and the following terms and conditions for burning are continuously met: